MakerFaireOrlando/mfo-static-website/pages/maker-manual.md

 **If you have a question that isn’t addressed below, please email us at <makers@makerfaireorlando.com> (or for Combat Robot competitors, email the Robot Ruckus crew at <contact@robotruckus.org>)** Please include your exhibit or team name in the email as it helps us quickly locate your exhibit.

+### Anti-Harassment Policy
+Maker Faire Orlando has a zero tolerance policy for harassment of any kind - Learn more: [Anti-Harassment Policy](/anti-harassment/)

 ## Exhibit Spaces
 * Our standard exhibit space is approximately at 10'x10' space.
 In some locations, the building structure against walls may protrude into the space.